 The total employee turnover rate will be:

 Transfers and promotions are not usually included while calculating employee turnover rate.

 In many cases, it is the employee who decides to leave an organization.
 However, there are lots of situations when the company initiates it.
-If the company is at fault, it’s necessary to ask yourself what can you do to lower the turnover rate within the company?
+If the company is at fault, it is necessary to ask yourself what you can do to lower the turnover rate within the company?
 Finding the answer to the right question is the first place to start if you want to make improvements.

 Here are some of the most common causes of turnover and tips on how to reduce it:

 If your organization offers miserly wages and hesitates to give raises, chances are your team members will continuously be on the lookout for a better-paid job.
 It is not always possible for a company to offer a competitive salary to keep up with other companies.
 Still, the managers should investigate other forms of rewarding the employees for keeping their workforce motivated.

 There are many ways to make a job offer more attractive, from traditional benefits like medical insurance to non-traditional ones like onsite childcare.
 The benefits you offer reflect how much you value your employees; it is not always the monetary salary that wins out.

 Lack of growth opportunities

 Being stuck is not a pleasant feeling; nobody likes to feel stuck in their personal or professional lives.
 A discouraged employee lacks motivation, and that is the least you want happening to your business.
 If you never offer your staff career development opportunities, do not be surprised when they are leaving.